Looking to go to Super Bowl LV? Tickets will cost you quite a bit

 - Order processing fee = $2.95

-If money isn’t a problem for you though, the best seats in the house are currently listed on Ticketmaster at $19,500 each, plus fees.
+If money isn’t a problem for you, the best seats in the house are currently listed on Ticketmaster at $19,500 each, plus fees.
 You would be seated mid-Section 136 on the AFC team’s side.

 According to Gametime – a website and app dedicated to last-minute sports, music, and theater event ticket purchases – the average ticket price is now over $12,000 per seat.